dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 ## Assignment goal

 The goal of this assignment is to develop a neuronal controller for a mobile robot.
-Basicly, there are to linked task to perform:
+Basicly, there are two linked tasks to carry out:

 1. Design an ANN topology.
 2. Train the network thought an evolutionary algorithm.